ascholerChemeketa/cs160Reader/_sources/DataRepresentation/ImageRepresentation.rst

     *A pattern of bits only has the meaning we assign to it.*

-    32 bits could represent a 4x8 image of 1-bit pixels, or a 4x4 image of 2-bit pixels, or a sequence of 4 ASCII letters, or a really large binary number, or nearly anything else.
+    32 bits could represent a 4x8 image of 1-bit pixels, a 4x4 image of 2-bit pixels, a sequence of 4 ASCII letters, a really large binary number, or nearly anything else.

 What about colors?
 Remember, bits only have the meaning we assign to them.
 We could interpret the 2 bits per pixel to mean: